ExStefenGR/HandlingModifier/README.md

 ## Overview

-This is the **GTA V Handling Modifier**, a graphical tool I developed to simplify the process of creating, editing, and fine-tuning vehicle handling data for Grand Theft Auto V. Originally built as a personal utility for my vehicle commission work, it provides a user-friendly interface for direct `handling.meta` file manipulation and real-time visualization of key vehicle physics.
+This is the **FiveM Handling Modifier**, a graphical tool I developed to simplify the process of creating, editing, and fine-tuning vehicle handling data for Grand Theft Auto V. Originally built as a personal utility for my vehicle commission work, it provides a user-friendly interface for direct `handling.meta` file manipulation and real-time visualization of key vehicle physics.

 If you're looking for an intuitive way to customize GTA V vehicle handling and understand its impact through visual feedback, this tool can help.